turicas/outputty/README.markdown

 ### Example 7: Using table columns

-You can get a entire table columns just getting an item in table object.
+You can get a entire table column just getting the item `column-name` in table object.
 You can also delete an entire column (but you can't actually change an entire column).

 If you have this code, like in `examples/7_table_columns.py`: